| Begrafenis /Burial - Waasten - 04/07/2007 Hieronder een aantal foto's van de begrafenis van 3 Britse

 II in the Order of the Day for 19th August 1914 where he encouraged

+his troops to defeat 'that contemptible little army'.
 The first taste of action for the 2nd Battalion and Richard

 was at Le Cateau.
 This was rapidly followed bya retreat in